For the year ended MarchFinal/InterimTotal (pence)PID element (pence)1Non-PID element (pence)1DeclaredRecordPayable

 Sale of shares by UK and non-UK resident shareholders

-From 6 April 2019 the gain on sale of British Land shares will be within the charge to UK tax for all shareholders, whether UK resident or non-UK resident, subject to possible tax treaty relief for non-UK residents or any exemption for tax exempt investors.
+From 6 April 2019 the gain on sale of British Land shares will be within the charge to UK tax for all shareholders, whether UK tax resident or non-UK tax resident, subject to possible tax treaty relief for non-UK tax residents or any exemption for tax exempt investors.

-The gain for non-UK residents will be calculated by deducting the value at 5 April 2019 from the net sale proceeds, with the option to elect instead to deduct original cost.
+In circumstances where a non-UK tax resident acquired shares prior to 5 April 2019, the gain for non-UK residents will be calculated by deducting the value of the share on at 5 April 2019 from the net sale proceeds, with the option to elect instead to deduct original cost.
 The value of British Land shares on 5 April 2019 was £5.984 per share.

-Gains realised by non-UK resident individuals must generally be reported to HM Revenue & Customs within 30 days of the disposal.
-Gains realised by UK residents should be reported on the tax return in the usual way.
-Further details can be found on HM Revenue & Customs website here.
+Gains realised by non-UK tax resident individuals must generally be reported to HM Revenue & Customs within 30 days of the disposal.
+Gains realised by UK tax residents should be reported on the tax return in the usual way.
+Further details for non UK tax residents can be found on HM Revenue & Customs website here.

 Reinvesting dividends